Wild Rovers: Production

-Shortly after filming finished it was announced O'Neal and Holden would reunite on Top of the Mountain based on a script by Peter Viertel about hunting in Kenya.
+Shortly after filming finished, it was announced that O'Neal and Holden would reunite on Top of the Mountain based on a script by Peter Viertel about hunting in Kenya.
 The film was never made.

 Reception

 The film performed disappointingly at the box office on its initial release.

 The ad campaign was blamed with some saying the poster of O'Neal hugging Holden from behind was unintentionally hilarious.
 Variety magazine published an article mocking the campaign causing a dispute between MGM management and Variety.
 The ad campaign was later changed.

 On review aggregator Rotten Tomatoes, the film has an approval rating of 57% based on 14 reviews, with an average score of 6.00/10.

 Home media

-Most of the deleted footage discussed above was restored for the film's 1986 MGM home video release.
+Most of the deleted footage discussed above was restored for the film's 1986 MGM Home Video release.
 An official DVD-R release was issued on February 22, 2011, through the Warner Archive Collection.